Nayaravis/Code-Challenge-1/README.md

 3. Calculates the total amount that will be debited.
 4. Prints the results to the console.

-To run these challenges, open the `.html` files for any of them in the browser
+To run these challenges, clone the repository and open the `.html` files in any of the challenge folders in the browser